National Police Service (Bulgaria): Directorate for Police and State Security (1925–1944)

-Militia (1944-1989)
+Militia (1944–1989)

-The People's Militia (Народна милиция) was established by the Council of Ministers with Decree No. 1 on 10 September 1944.
-The Directorate of the People's Militia is structured into two departments: State Security and People's Militia.
-On April 1, 1947, the Main Directorate of the People's Militia was established, which included: Directorate of State Security and Directorate of the People's Militia.
-In 1991, the name of the People's Militia was to the National Police.
+The People's Militia (Народна милиция) was established by the Council of Ministers with Decree No. 1 on 10 September 1944 (one day after the communist coup).

+The Directorate of the People's Militia was structured into two departments: State Security and People's Militia.

+On April 1, 1947, the Main Directorate of the People's Militia was established, which included the Directorate of State Security and the Directorate of the People's Militia.

+The militia functioned as a basic police force, but also acted as an intelligence agency and spied on both its own and foreign citizens, secretly gathering information for the communist party.

+With the democratic changes of 1991, the People's Militia was replaced by the National Police.

-General Directorate of the National Police (1991-)
+General Directorate of the National Police (1991–present)

 With the fall of communism in 1991 was established the National Police Directorate and later, in 1993 was accepted the new law for the national police.

 In 2008 the national police numbered 47000 officers and 5000 administrative workers.
+In 2022 a total of 53114 officers and ~4000 civilian workers served under the GDNP.